Watchmen 101: Your guide to the comics behind HBO's new series

-HBO's new Watchmen series made its debut last Sunday to positive reviews and many, many questions.
-It's understandable if you're puzzled with the first episode, as the original 1986 comic still has fans raising questions.
+HBO's new Watchmen series made its debut Sunday, Oct.
+20 to positive reviews and many, many questions.
+It's understandable if you're a bit puzzled after the first two episodes, as the original 1986 comic still has some fans trying to figure everything out.
 It doesn't help that showrunner Damon Lindelof is known for shows such as Lost and The Leftovers, which skew toward the mysterious side.

 Those who read the Watchmen comic likely recognized references in the show that went over the heads of non-readers.
 This guide will help explain how the comic and show tie together and answer other questions those new to the Watchmen universe may have.